TourKing/TourKingAndroid/README.md

 <img src="https://s17.postimg.org/kgj6xm7yn/Screenshot_20180312-113719.png" alt="Slideout" width="200px">
 <img src="https://s17.postimg.org/5kknq0ou7/Screenshot_20180312-113724.png" alt="Translate" width="200px">

 The final product was to be a prototype application which implemented our chosen design.
 The prototype itself made use of the Google Translate API, as well as native Android text-to-speech and speech-to-text classes.
 The application itself was hardcoded a location, hence the imagery of Bauhaus in Berlin.

+Improvements on the initial design:
+* Based on user testing, the translate button initially in the mockups annyoingly would get lost when scrolling the page, so a FAB was introduced to open the translate popup.
+* Speech-to-text button added alongside each card, allows user to "speak" quicker than going through translation section.

 If continued into future development, realtime suggestions for phrases and locations would be provided to the user.

 Since a prototype application, no .apk file can be downloaded for usage.
 Please feel free to clone the repo and import the project into Android Studio.